sibskull/synaptiks/doc/install.rst

 manager, if available.
 However, this is not strictly required, because the installation script will automatically install any missing Python module.

+Additionally **synaptiks** has some optional dependencies, which are not strictly required, but enable some additional features or improved components in **synaptiks**:

+- libXtst (client side of the XRecord extension, for improved keyboard monitoring)

-Additionally xf86-input-synaptics 1.3 or newer must be installed and configured as touchpad driver.  **synaptiks** will not work, if the touchpad is managed by a generic mouse device driver like xf86-input-evdev.
+Finally xf86-input-synaptics 1.3 or newer must be installed and configured as touchpad driver.  **synaptiks** will not work, if the touchpad is managed by a generic mouse device driver like xf86-input-evdev.

 Installation